-As Canada and its cities face the emergence and evolution of new and potentially disruptive technologies, it is important to understand how firms in Canadian cities benefit from their location in particular local and regional innovation and entrepreneurial ecosystems.
-While the pursuit of talent, capital and markets for firms in the digital space may be global in scope, the received wisdom is that these activities are best supported when firms themselves are deeply embedded in local and regional innovation and entrepreneurial ecosystems.
+AS CANADA AND ITS CITIES face the emergence and evolution of new and potentially disruptive technologies, it is important to understand how firms in Canadian cities benefit from their location in particular local and regional innovation and entrepreneurial ecosystems.
+While the pursuit of talent, capital and markets for firms in the digital space may be global in scope, these activities are best supported when firms themselves are deeply embedded in local and regional innovation and entrepreneurial eco-systems.
 Firms benefit from close proximity to suppliers, customers and competitors, as well as the activities of universities and colleges, other research institutions and think tanks, industry associations, innovation intermediaries (including accelerators and business incubators), the presence of investor and mentor networks, and various government policies and programs.
-They can also exploit other unique place-based advantages, including access to deep labour markets and specialized skills.
+Firms can also exploit other unique place-based advantages, including access to deep labour markets and specialized skills.